arnecls/vault-plugin-tailscale/README.md

 ## Configuration

 1. The ID of your tailnet is displayed on the top left of your admin console (your org name)
-2. Obtain an API key or Oauth client credentials ("all" scope) from the Tailscale admin dashboard.
+2. Obtain an API key or Oauth client credentials ("devices" scope) from the Tailscale admin dashboard.
 3. Create the Vault configuration for the Tailscale API